Does a sheep in the vineyard pose a danger to the vineyard, or is it perhaps a good collaborator in organic viticulture?

 Use of Plant Protection Products

-In the case of simultaneous sheep farming and organic wine production, fewer means of protection are used plants as if we cultivated only an organic vineyard.
+In the case of simultaneous sheep farming and organic wine production, fewer means of protection are used for plants as if we cultivated only an organic vineyard.
 We must first look at animal welfare; therefore, most attention is paid to the temporal placement of sheep in the vineyard and the use of funds for plant protection (their withdrawal period, etc.).

 Australian farmers fell into two issues: the potential impact on the health of plant protection products on sheep and the possibility of later detecting residues of these products in the meat.
 Only products based on copper and sulfur are allowed in organic production, vegetable oils, pyrethrins, microorganisms, etc., but some organic products can also be detrimental to sheep health.
 Especially the copper-based ones.
 Some scientific studies report that sheep are the most sensitive to cooper among farm animals.
 It most often accumulates in their livers.
 Growers did not detect any problems with the use of sulfur-based plant protection products.
 In any case, it is better to consider the waiting period or extend it by one to two times before bringing the sheep.